w8less/template_documentation/docs/en/developers/folders.md

 In case you are authorized front-end developer, you will be provided with ftp access to your test environment.

+namely :
+- host
+- login
+- password

+also you must tell us your ip address (you can find it here https://whoer.net/ru) without ip access , you can`t connect to ftp

 Create separate folders for different templates.

 Template should contain [settings.json](../settings/settings.md) file, to be properly displayed.